Last updated: March 10th, 2023

 Note: Big Basin Redwoods partially reopened on February 21, 2023 after closing temporarily due to damage from an atmospheric river storm in January.
 Some trails remain closed and the forest is still healing from the 2020 CZU Lightning Complex fires.

 Distance from San Francisco: 1.5 hours

-Price: Day use parking – $10; camping – $35/night
+Price: Day-use parking – $6/vehicle + $2 registration; camping – $35/night

 Established in 1902 and located in the thick redwood forests of the Santa Cruz Mountains, this is California’s oldest state park.